I grew up in New York, and nearly all of my family still live

-attended The Johns Hopkins University and studied under Arthur Davidsen.
+where I attended The Johns Hopkins University under Arthur Davidsen.

-worked on the Hopkins Ultraviolet Telescope project and its
+During that time, I worked on the Hopkins Ultraviolet Telescope and

-Spectrograph, at NASA's Goddard Space Flight Center.
+Telescope Imaging Spectrograph at NASA's Goddard Space Flight Center.

-In 2001, I became an Instrument Scientist for the Space Telescope Science Institute.
-After supporting Hubble for 7 years, I became the Mission Scientist
+In 2001, I joined the staff of the Space Telescope Science Institute,

+instrument scientist for Hubble for 7 years, then the Mission

 Scientist for James Webb for 8 years, and most recently I returned to